Aravind14333/angular/adev/src/content/guide/templates/overview.md

 <docs-decorative-header title="Template syntax" imgSrc="adev/src/assets/images/templates.svg"> <!-- markdownlint-disable-line -->
-In Angular, a template is a chunk of HTML.
+In Angular, a template is a chunk of HTML
 Use special syntax within a template to leverage many of Angular's features.
 </docs-decorative-header>